ihadgraft/django-settings-manager/README.md

 # Settings Manager

-This project provides a simple and extensible strategy for managing Django settings in distributed YAML files.
+This project provides a simple and extensible strategy for managing Django settings in YAML files that can be loaded from multiple locations.

 ## Settings files